TarnishedChicken/StudPortal/README.md

 This project was created to be able to modernized the current TCU SIAS, it features such as viewing schedule, subjects, grades, and profile information and especialy "Dark mode".

 🚀Features
--Home
+>Home
-   >Quick overview of student info
+   Quick overview of student info
-   >Clean UI with modular components
+   Clean UI with modular components
--Profile Page
+>Profile Page
-   >Student details
+   Student details
-   >Student personal info
+   Student personal info
--Subjects Module
+>Subjects Module
-   >Displays  enrolled subjects
+   Displays  enrolled subjects
-   >Organized with icons and celan layouts
+   Organized with icons and celan layouts
--Schedule
+>Schedule
-   >Weekly schedule view
+   Weekly schedule view
-   >simple, readable time and date
+   simple, readable time and date
--grades
+>Grades
-   >view grades
+   view grades
-   >Tbale style layout
+   Tbale style layout

 🔧Tech Stack
  >HTML5